Let’s take a look at the best Lionel Messi cards ever.

 We’ll start with a great Lionel Messi RC, released way back in 2004.
 The Barca Campeón / Campió set has a Spanish version (Campeón) and a Catalan version (Campió).

-That means that there are two editions of each card, while there are three featuring the forward found in the set.
+That means that there are two editions of each card.
+There are three featuring the forward found in the set.
 (Numbered #35, #62 and #89.)

 Either edition of the #89 card is typically preferred thanks to the addition of a facsimile autograph and a great action shot as he dribbles downfield.